themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 You may nancoat as many times as you like.
 If the copper is for harvesting GANS then the more layers the better.

+Note:
+> After the plate has been nanocoated you should NOT handle copper with bare hands or ruin coating with tools.
+> Body oil has your personal Mag/Grav signature in it, allowing your body oil to get on nanocoating or GANS will yield unpredictable results.

 #### Drying
-This step is simply to dry the copper of any caustic liquid.
+This step is simply to dry the copper of any moisture.
 This should be done very slowly, over a period of 24-36 hours.

-Place a a small amount of cool caustic liquid in the bottom of your container and suspend the cooper oin the container with the lid slightly open.
+Place a a small amount of cool caustic liquid in the bottom of your container and suspend the copper in the container with the lid slightly open.

 Every 6 hours touch the copper with voltmeter electrodes (set to 200m DCV).
 Nanolayering is still occurring so keep this step in.

+Note:
+> You can reset nanocoated copper by heating (gas burner for example) it until it just about turns red hot, then quickly dip in cold water.
+The Nanocoating will drop off into the cold water.
+You can restart the nancoating process from the beginning.
+DONT THROW away the nanocoating that remains in the water, keep it for later use.

 ## Summary